Real men don’t eat quiche, or do they?

 According to Kimmel’s research, the self-made man exhibited three defining characteristics:

 • Escape—Boys become men through escaping the inhibiting effects of civilized society, women and cities.
-Only in nature, in the frontier, with other men, they can find their masculinity.
+Only in nature, in the frontier, with other men, can they find their masculinity.

 • Exclusion—Non-WASP ethnic, racial and religious groups are considered unworthy for acceptance into the circle of manhood and, therefore, are repressed.